Mart7Mcfl7/K1-Max-Various-Changes/README.md

 # Welcome to the K1maXburst Project

 It's known that the K1 series of printers are hard to mod and update since they use proprietary code.
-The developers created the firmware the easy way - they didn't optimize for the architecture of the chip effectively, causing a common belief that the hardware is weak.
+The developers also created the firmware the easy way - they didn't optimize for the architecture of the chip effectively, causing a common belief that the hardware is weak.

-The CPU in the printer is an Ingenic X2000 and has some pretty fancy features if you can enable them (XBurst2 core, 64-bit FPU, 128-bit MSA vector instructions).
+The CPU in the printer is an Ingenic X2000 and has some pretty fancy features if you can enable them (XBurst2 core, FPU, MSA vector instructions).
 This means a lot of performance can be gained in math-heavy tasks like input shaping and motion planning.

 I've aimed to correct this common misconception by activating these features to gain free performance.
 It's a time-consuming task, but hopefully if people realize the effectiveness of these instruction sets, I can get some help.